Books

 Alternating between Pauline and Camille, whose lives start to intersect in unexpected ways, this is the fascinating story of two women throwing off their shackles, set against the backdrop of the little known role of the 140 000 Chinese workers involved in the Great War.

-Categories: Fiction, War theme, Culture/Ethnic/Racial, Gender Issues, Historical, Love story, Relationships, France, 2025 Titles
+Categories: Fiction, War theme, Culture/Ethnic/Racial, Gender Issues, Historical, Love Story, Relationships, France, 2025 Titles

 Reviews